CM4all/beng-proxy/doc/log.rst

   This option can be specified multiple times.
 (This setting is also used for the FastCGI/WAS ``REMOTE_HOST`` parameter.)

+- ``trust_xff_interface``: Like ``trust_xff``, but trust all
+  IPv6-link-local addresses on this network interface.
+This is useful if this server is discovered using Zeroconf by a dynamic set of load balancers.

 - ``ignore_localhost_200``: The value is an URI which is never logged if the ``Host`` header is “localhost” and the response status is ``200 OK``.